tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Description

-Proposes an amendment to the value of dwc:establishmentMeans using the bdq:sourceAuthority.
+Proposes an amendment to the value of dwc:establishmentMeans using the bdqval:sourceAuthority.

 #### Expected Response

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL PREREQUISITES_NOT_MET if dwc:establishmentMeans is bdq:Empty; AMENDED the value of dwc:establishmentMeans if it can be unambiguously matched to a term in the bdq:sourceAuthority; otherwise NOT_AMENDED
+EXTERNAL_PREREQUISITES_NOT_MET if the bdqval:sourceAuthority is not available; INTERNAL PREREQUISITES_NOT_MET if dwc:establishmentMeans is bdqval:Empty; AMENDED the value of dwc:establishmentMeans if it can be unambiguously matched to a term in the bdqval:sourceAuthority; otherwise NOT_AMENDED

 #### Information Elements